We’ve Made Great Strides in the Fight Against Global Hunger. So Why Are Millions at Risk of Starvation?

 We believe we are stronger together, and with the support of the American people, we can make a lifesaving difference for millions of people.

-Neal Keny-Guyer is CEO of Mercy Corps and Abby Maxman is president and CEO of Oxfam.
+Neal Keny-Guyer is CEO of Mercy Corps and Abby Maxman is president of Oxfam America.
 The Global Emergency Response Coalition is comprised of CARE, International Medical Corps, International Rescue Committee, Mercy Corps, Oxfam, Plan, Save the Children and World Vision.
 To learn more about the “America Takes Action” campaign and the Global Emergency Response Coalition, visit www.globalemergencyresponse.org.

 CONVERSATIONS